seeing-earth/seeing-earth/README.md

 -Knowledge/experience around high-impact environmental actions

 -Knowledge/experience around linked data, privacy, and building Home as a system that enables users to own their data (and how that can work feasibly with the project’s aims)

-## **Project Goals**

-* Create a tool + community that people enjoy and want to continue using
-* Empower people to lead environmental/conservation/sustainable-focused transitions in their local communities
-* Lower the friction involved in community organizing
-* If successful in these first goals, help the tool + community scale to a wider audience

-Eventually ...

-* Create a new home page for the Internet, where the news you encounter is about people working to make our shared home a better place, and you “search” for ways that you can impactfully contribute to causes that matter to you.